What Is A Special Investigation?

 “I hired Dennis to help me find out what was causing a strange reverberating type noise, similar to a drill going through cement.
 The noise seemed to vibrate throughout my house almost every morning between 5:30 and 5:45 A.M..
 Dennis conducted a very careful inspection and questioned me on every aspect of the phenomenon.
 He eliminated all the mechanical systems as possible sources but was unable to determine at the time of the inspection an exact cause or source of the noise.
 He told me further research using all the facts gathered would be needed.
 I thought I was going to be stuck with an unsolved mystery.

 A day later Dennis called back with an answer.
 It turned out to be a bird, a Northern Flicker (Colaptes Auratus) to be exact.
 It seems they like to hammer away on gutters (and in my case aluminum ones) during the mating season, possibly to attract a mate.
 He sent me out a complete information sheet detailing the characteristics and habits of this particular bird.
-I had no idea that part of Dennis’s research involved a computer network of 500 home inspectors from across the country.
+I had no idea that part of Dennis’s research involved a computer network of over 500 home inspectors from across the country.
 I paid for the work of one inspector but got the benefit of many more.”

 Attorney Paul J. Petralia